 You should avoid all the places where you don't feel safe.
-All the hikes proposed on our site are generally easy so you should not worry even if you have vertigo, but remember: everyone must be responsible for his body and his ability to handle fatigue or fear of height.
+All the hikes proposed on our website are generally easy so you should not worry even if you have vertigo, but remember: everyone must be responsible for his body and his ability to handle fatigue or fear of height.
 If you are tired and you think you cannot continue, stop, eat something sweet, drink some water and, after a few minutes, decide whether to continue or to turn back.

 Clothing should be appropriate for hiking, with sturdy shoes and comfortable clothing, preferably technical.
 Never choose appearance over functionality.
 Try to dress in "onion" style, meaning stratified, so that you can add or remove a layer if you feel cold or heat.
 A typical dress is: light and waterproof jacket, a fleece sweater and a technical t-shirt.
 For the pants a good idea are those convertible from long to short with a zipper.
 In midseason it is also advisable to take a cap and gloves.
 Remember that the temperatures in the mountains can change quickly, especially in the fall and spring, where it is easy to find colder or warmer than expected.

 Even if you are going on a very short trip, we always recommend bringing with you a backpack with the necessary.
 The basic equipment consists of: A bottle of water, something sweet to eat, a rain jacket and a clean T-shirt, so you don't have to stay sweaty when you'll stop to relax.
-When you get to the top, whether it is to eat a sandwich or to eat something in a mountain lodge (here is our article on the subject), it would be very unpleasant to keep a wet and sticky T-shirt soaked with sweat.
+When you get to the top, whether it is to eat a sandwich or to eat something in a mountain lodge, it would be very unpleasant to keep a wet and sticky T-shirt soaked with sweat.
 Having a dry t-shirt will make a big difference, believe me.
+If you would like more information about eating in a mountain hut, please read the page devoted to the topic.